 Ally will be available to all myLesley courses beginning this Fall.
 Keep an eye out for those accessibility scores on your documents.
 Ally is also making continuous improvements so don’t be surprised when new features and guidance become available.

-If you have any questions or need assistance, please email email@example.com.
+If you have questions about Ally or need assistance, email email@example.com.